Above: YouTube video in partnership with the First Year Center Family Webinar Series: A conversation about housing selection at Washu

 |January 14, 2020 @ 8PM

-Let us know if you will be attending and Student Mixer below:
+Let us know if you will be attending and Roommate Mixer below:

 Only students currently living in Residential Life managed housing are eligible to participate in the Housing Selection Process.